-The industry trend for mobile handset display drivers is generally toward display drivers that can support high-speed interfaces and have greater color depth and enhanced image quality as multimedia functions are increasingly incorporated into mobile handsets.
+The industry trend for mobile handset display drivers is generally toward display drivers that can support high-speed interfaces, have greater color depth and enhanced image quality as multimedia functions are increasingly incorporated into mobile handsets.
 In addition, the ability for mobile handsets to operate for long durations without recharging the battery is of high value.
 Thus, display drivers with lower power consumption are desired.
-We integrated our proprietary low power driving circuits and CABC technology into display drivers in order to extend the battery life.
+We integrated our proprietary low power driving circuits and content adaptive brightness control, or technology into display drivers in order to extend the battery life.

 With new software platforms providing better access to the Internet, smartphones have gained greater popularity among consumers and enjoyed higher growth in recent years.
 This has also contributed to higher demand for mobile handset displays that have a larger size and higher resolution.
-In 2010, we offered innovative handset display driver products by providing one of the leading amorphous silicon WVGA (480 x 864 pixels) display drivers in the market.
-We have recently continued to update new products for this mainstream smartphone segment with new features, such as color enhancement technology and 3D data processing capability.
-Meanwhile, we have developed advanced single chip LTPS display drivers, which are able to achieve higher resolutions such as HD720 (720 x 1280 pixels) or WXGA (800 x 1280 pixels).
+In the past 2 years, we offered innovative handset display driver products by providing advanced WVGA (480 x 864 pixels), qHD (540 x 960 pixels), and HD720 (720 x 1280)/WXGA (800 x 1280) display driver ICs.
+We have recently continued to update new products for this mainstream smartphone segment with new features, such as color enhancement and sun-light readability enhancement functions.
+Meanwhile, we believe we developed the first HD720/WXGA display driver with compressed RAM technology, which we believe has led the industry migration to smartphones with higher resolution displays and lower power consumption.
+We keep moving forward to develop and provide next generation display driver ICs, such as FHD (1080 x 1920 pixel), with higher resolution.